-To reheat leftovers, microwave on high for 1 – 3 minutes, depending on how many you are reheating and the strength of your microwave.
+To reheat leftover bacon wrapped jalapeno poppers, microwave on high for 1 – 3 minutes, depending on how many you are reheating and the strength of your microwave.

 They can also be reheated in a toaster oven or traditional oven set at 350 degrees for about 10 minutes.

 Complete the party with our serving suggestions!

 Check out all our delicious bacon recipes before you go!